awsdocs/amazon-cloudfront-developer-guide/doc_source/live-streaming.md

-# Delivering Live Streaming Video with CloudFront and AWS Media Services<a name="live-streaming"></a>
+# Delivering live streaming video with CloudFront and AWS Media Services<a name="live-streaming"></a>

 To use AWS Media Services with CloudFront to deliver live content to a global audience, follow the guidance included in this section\.

 Use [AWS Elemental MediaLive](https://docs.aws.amazon.com/medialive/latest/ug/getting-started.html) to encode live video streams in real time\.
 To encode a large video stream, MediaLive compresses it into smaller versions \(*encodes*\) that can be distributed to your viewers\.

 After you compress a live video stream, you can use either of the following two main options to prepare and serve the content:
 + **Convert your content into required formats, and then serve it:** If you require content in multiple formats, use [AWS Elemental MediaPackage](https://aws.amazon.com/mediapackage/) to package the content for different device types\.
 When you package the content, you can also implement extra features and add digital rights management \(DRM\) to prevent unauthorized use of your content\.
-For step\-by\-step instructions for using CloudFront to serve content that MediaPackage formatted, see [Serving Live Video Formatted with AWS Elemental MediaPackage](#live-streaming-with-mediapackage)\.
+For step\-by\-step instructions for using CloudFront to serve content that MediaPackage formatted, see [Serving live video formatted with AWS Elemental MediaPackage](#live-streaming-with-mediapackage)\.
 + **Store and serve your content using scalable origin:** If MediaLive encoded content in the formats required by all of the devices that your viewers use, use a highly scalable origin like [AWS Elemental MediaStore](https://docs.aws.amazon.com/mediastore/latest/ug/getting-started.html) to serve the content\.
-For step\-by\-step instructions for using CloudFront to serve content that is stored in a MediaStore container, see [Serving Video Using AWS Elemental MediaStore as the Origin](#video-streaming-mediastore)\.
+For step\-by\-step instructions for using CloudFront to serve content that is stored in a MediaStore container, see [Serving video using AWS Elemental MediaStore as the origin](#video-streaming-mediastore)\.

 After you’ve set up your origin by using one of these options, you can distribute live streaming video to viewers by using CloudFront\.